 I tend to take on too many tasks, and I just need to concentrate on doing the next thing.
 This Type Z personality of mine would like nothing better than to just take life as it is without a care in the world, but then nothing would get done in my home.
 I used to get so frustrated with myself for not being able to keep up my New Year’s Resolutions and follow them as is.

 Well, I found out I am not alone.
 P&G everyday shared with me a recent survey which revealed that 51 percent of 1000 Americans polled admitted to not following through on their goals after making a resolution.
 Seventy percent admitted that their reasoning was because the goals were either too big or they tried to achieve too much.
 (Raising hand high on that one.)
 Eighty eight percent believed that they would be more successful if they set smaller, more manageable resolutions rather than committing to one large goal.

 Can I tell you how excited I was to know that there has been a method to my madness when I have asked you all to join me on these little baby steps?
 Whether it’s exercising together or challenging each other’s budget during our Food Waste Week, most of us appreciate the accountability of knowing there are others out there in the same boat.

-Throughout June, I’ve joined with P&G on their everyday resolution campaign that aims to encourage consumers to make small pledges to ourselves and our families to make the everyday better – to truly live a life in progress.
+This month, I’ve joined an everyday resolution campaign that encourages us to make small pledges to ourselves and our families to make the everyday better – to truly live a life in progress.

 This is right up my alley.
 Each day, I am going to challenge myself to accomplish one thing that might not be on my typical “To Do” list, and I’d love for you to join me.